-Camp Information and Policies
+Camp Information and Scholarships

 We use an online service called Camp Docs to safely and securely collect camper health information.
 After you register, we will contact you via email to begin the process of submitting camper health information via Camp Docs.

 Our counselors are instructed not to provide campers with any medicines, not even routine over-the-counter products.
-If your child is likely to need any medications, please be sure you have sent these with him/her.
+If your child is likely to need any medications, please be sure you have sent these with them.
 For any serious medical problems, parents will be consulted by telephone as soon as possible, and the camper will be attended by a person with medical training.
 All medical bills are the responsibility of the camper’s legal guardians.

 Visitor/Guest Pick-up Permissions